snurer/snurer/README.md

 - Hi, I’m Nur!
-- I believe in the power of human brain and I have passion to learn new things.
+- I believe in the power of human brain.
+- Passionate about learning.
 - Mom of 2 toddlers.